noironetworks/cno/docs/user-guide/cno-additional-interfaces.md

   - "201"
 ```

 You can add more vlans by editing the `default` FabricVlanPool resource, or by creating your own in the namespace where your NAD definition will be created.
+To add new vlans in FabricVlanPool resource without affecting traffic, always add new vlans in a separate range in the fabricvlanpool CR, if directly editing the CR(If using nad-vlan-map, acc-provision addresses this: see section on NAD VLAN map case).
+If each vlan in the new range is expected to removed at some point of time, please add that vlan in a range by itself(eg: 600-600 or comma separated <>,600).
+Otherwise removal of any vlan in the range would affect traffic in the other vlans momentarily(since range cannot be modified and has to be deleted and recreated to remove a specific vlan in the range).

 **&#9432;** ___NOTE:___ _when no match will be found for NAD prefix name in the NadVlanMap, Network Operator will create BD/EPGs for each VLAN defined in the FabricVlanPool `default` and FabricVlanPool in the namespace where NAD is created._